ansys/pyensight/doc/source/calc_functions.rst

 .. note::
     Choose a negative offset if your normals do not point into the field.

-    This calculator function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent Servers computations in parallel.
+    This function is not supported for Server of Server (SOS) decomposition because SOS was designed to benefit from independent server computations in parallel.
 Recall that EnSight must find the field adjacent to the surfaces of your selected parts.
-Because some of these fields might be on other servers, creating dependencies that preclude independent Servers, this function is disabled.
+Because some of these fields might be on other servers, creating dependencies that preclude independent servers, this function is disabled.

 .. _PartNumber: